 Event Tech Case Studies, Applications, Technologies

 Beacon is a protocol developed by Apple and introduced at the Apple Worldwide Developers Conference in 2013.
-Various vendors have since made iBeacon-compatible hardware transmitters – typically called beacons – a class of Bluetooth low energy (BLE) devices that broadcast their identifier to nearby portable electronic devices.
-The technology enables smartphones, tablets and other devices to perform actions when in close proximity to an iBeacon.
+Beacons are a class of Bluetooth but with significantly lower power consumption.
+With this new beacon technology, iBeacon have also become widely popular, with many vendors having made iBeacon compatible hardware transmitters.
+This technology has enabled smartphones, tablets and other devices to perform actions when in close proximity to an iBeacon.

 iBeacon compatible transmitters come in a variety of form factors, including small coin cell devices, USB sticks, and generic Bluetooth 4.0 capable USB dongles.

 Beacons are low-cost, low-powered transmitters equipped with Bluetooth Low Energy or BLE (also called Bluetooth 4.0 or Bluetooth Smart) that can be used to deliver proximity-based, context-aware messages.
 A beacon transmits signals which allow another device to determine its proximity to the broadcaster.
 Any iPhone 4S or later that runs on iOS7 or later can be configured into an iBeacon transmitter.

 On iOS 7 and above (iPhone 4s and above, iPad 3rd/4th Gen/Mini/Air, iPod Touch 5th Gen and above), the phone can constantly scan for BLE devices and trigger relevant apps when they come within range of a relevant beacon.

 For an Android device, there is no operating-system management of beacons, thus the apps must scan for BLE devices themselves.
 This essentially means the apps must be running all the time and hence use up more battery.

 On Windows and Blackberry devices there are varying levels of compatibility but most modern phones over the last few years support BLE in a similar way to Android.